ajayvarghese/Useful-Web-APIs/README.md

 ```

 ### Ambient Light
 Exposes sensor data which uses light intensity.
-Can be used to identify whether its dark or cloud.
+Can be used to identify whether its dark or bright.
 ```sh
 window.addEventListener('devicelight', e => {
     console.log(e.value, ' lux');